aaaven/IND211/towards_relationality/deck.md

 note:

+Instead of just ‘interacting with a system or artwork,’ participants are really encountering each other, with the system providing the technogical mediation to foster relational dynamics.
+Like these two exammple cases, relationality becomes really visible at the collective level: the crowd becomes dependant entities, depending on each other through the artwork.

-This is where relationality becomes really visible at the collective level: the crowd becomes an organism, responding to itself through the artwork.
-So whether it’s a duo or a full crowd, DII brings relationality to the forefront — it makes interpersonal engagement the core of the interactive experience.”
+Whether it’s a duo or a full crowd, DII brings relationality to the forefront which makes interpersonal engagement the core of the interactive experience.

 ---